<?xml version="1.0" encoding="UTF-8"?><rss version="2.0" xmlns:content="http://purl.org/rss/1.0/modules/content/">

 <h2 id="availability" id="availability">Availability</h2>

-<p>An asynchronous version will be available via Itch.io after the five-week session is complete.</p>
+<p>An asynchronous version will be available via Itch.io in July 2026.</p>

 ]]></content:encoded>